marthenlt/graalvm-reliance-india-workshop-13082020/README.md

 and allows you to have smaller Docker images.

-## 3. Polyglot: Combine JavaScript, Java, and R
+## Exercise 2.4: Polyglot - Combine JavaScript, Java, and R

 GraalVM includes implementations of JavaScript, Ruby, R and Python on JVM.
 These are written using a new language implementation framework called
 _**Truffle**_ that makes it possible to implement language interpreters that are